rimbach/Ccluster.jl/README.md

 # Ccluster.jl

-Ccluster.jl is a Julia wrapper for Ccluster (https://github.com/rimbach/Ccluster.git) Ccluster implements a clustering algorithm for univariate polynomials whose coefficients are complex numbers.
+Ccluster.jl is a Julia wrapper for Ccluster (https://github.com/rimbach/Ccluster.git) that implements a clustering algorithm for univariate polynomials whose coefficients are complex numbers.

 Ccluster.jl is compatible with julia >= 1.1.0.